Horizon-Simulations/wlrs-captainsim-compatibility/README.md

 ## Known issues and limitations

 The project is build-up on top of a payware product from [Captain Sim](https://captainsim.net/).
 This leads to limitation in key/button assigment in order interact with cockpit elements.
-Many of these are unclickable at all.
-Many features in the aircraft are still based on default B747-8i by Asobo which may displays some missing items.
+For example, lower center display is not a "touch-screen", which makes the checklist INOP, some of the overhead panel are not clickable.
+Many features in the aircraft are based on default B747-8i Asobo, B787-9 by Horizon Simulations, Salty B747-8i by Salty Simulations.

 ## FAQ
+Contact Horizon Simlations Discord for help.
 ...

 ## License